ginnykatz/purewaterbrew/technical-summary.md

 **Ginny Katz** | **Courtney van Stolk** | **Aradia Farmer**

 ## Project Description and Goals
     How do you sell Oregon greywater to an audience in Singapore?
 Even if the greywater is packaged as a tempting beer call Pure Water Brew?
-Dr. Bo Zhao's client, Clean Water Services, is sending a representative to Singapore International Water Week at the end of June.
+Clean Water Services is sending a representative to Singapore International Water Week 2018.
 Our project supports this presentation and will also be an online product displayed on Clean Water Services' website.

 ## Technical Summary
 ### Header